mran-dbc/MyTestDocRepo/docs/updateservice/Build.md

+# Updateservice build instructions
 Web service for retrieving a template and an unique identification number (FAUST) for a bibliographic record, based on the type of material and the record format.
 Used for cataloging purposes.

-### Versions
+## Versions

 | Endpoint                                        | Environment | WSDL                                           |
 |-------------------------------------------------|-------------|------------------------------------------------------|